livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 syscall
 ```

-I used a wrapper python script to feed the shellcode to a pipe, to debug the challenge easier in GDB.
+I used a wrapper Python script to feed the shellcode to a pipe, to debug the challenge easier in GDB.
 Whew!
 Let's get the flag:
 ```bash
 $ /challenge/sleigh < ~/my_fifo_stdin
 🛷 Loading cargo: please stow your sled at the front.